MicrosoftDocs/sdk-api/sdk-api-src/content/authz/nf-authz-authzcachedaccesscheck.md

 Access request handle specifying the desired <a href="https://msdn.microsoft.com/0baaa937-f635-4500-8dcd-9dbbd6f4cd02">access mask</a>, principal self <a href="https://msdn.microsoft.com/library/windows/hardware/ff556740">SID</a>, and the object type list structure (if any).

-### -param hAuditEvent
+### -param hAuditEvent [in]

-TBD
+A structure that contains object-specific audit information.
+When the value of this parameter is not null, an audit is automatically requested.
+Static audit information is read from the resource manager structure.

 ### -param pReply [out]

 A pointer to an
 <a href="https://msdn.microsoft.com/7162bf80-3730-46d7-a603-2a55b969c9ba">AUTHZ_ACCESS_REPLY</a> handle that returns the results of access check as an array of GrantedAccessMask/ErrorValue pairs.
 The number of pairs returned is supplied by the caller in the <b>ResultListLength</b> member of the <b>AUTHZ_ACCESS_REPLY</b> structure.

-#### - AuditInfo [in]

-A structure that contains object-specific audit information.
-When the value of this parameter is not null, an audit is automatically requested.
-Static audit information is read from the resource manager structure.

-#### - AuthzHandle [in]

-A handle to the cached access check results.

 ## -returns